 - washing the gunk and grime like a hawk and so on

-One can also say, smoothly, just like your car, your business also has to “run like a kitten” consistently or there may be problems or hazards coming soon.
+One can also say, smoothly, just like your car, your business also has to “run like a kitten” consistently or there may be hazards coming soon.
 For example, in commerce, you may:

 Blow a Tire

 How are you going to resolve the business situation if you can’t find the “spare” in an emergency in your organization?